bchan061/bogtris/README.md

 **This is not affiliated with Tetris in any way, and should be viewed as purely educational.**

 This is a HTML5 clone of Tetris.
 Includes SRS spins, back-to-back bonuses, comboes, and battle modes.
+Bots implemented with genetic algorithms.

 ## Setup

-Express is used to host the app server, although any web server can work (just point to `public/index.html`).
+Express is used to host the app server (at `index.js`), although any web server can work (just point to `public/index.html`).

 PIXI.js and Howler.js includes are already included.